flekschas/jupyter-scatter/docs/api.md

 - `preview_image_size` is a string specifying the size of the image in the context of the preview area.
 This can be one of `"cover"` or `"contain"` and is set to `"contain"` by default.

   See https://developer.mozilla.org/en-US/docs/Web/CSS/background-size for details on the behavior.

+- `preview_image_height` The height of the image container pixels.
+By default, it is `None`, which makes the height deffault to 6em.

 - `preview_audio_length` is an integer specifying the number of seconds of an audio preview that should be played.
 By default (`None`), the audio file is played from the start to the end.